-On 16 April the Supreme Court published a memo to Arraignments List Practitioners from Fullerton J (Criminal List Judge) titled Arraignments List - Procedural Directions and dated 15 April.
-The memo is extracted below:
+On 16 April the Supreme Court published a memo to Arraignments List Practitioners from the Criminal List Judge titled Arraignments List - Procedural Directions and dated 15 April.
+From 1 June 2020 the Criminal List Judge is Hulme J. The memo is extracted below: